PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

-You gotta admit that the code above is a lot more "fun" looking that tkinter code you've studied before.
+You got to admit that the code above is a lot more "fun" looking that tkinter code you've studied before.
 Adding stuff to your GUI is ***trivial***.
 You can clearly see the "mapping" of those 3 lines of code to specific Elements laid out in a Window.
 It's not a trick.
 It's how easy it is to code in PySimpleGUI.
 With this simple concept comes the ability to create any window layout you wish.
 There are parameters to move elements around inside the window should you need more control.

 It's a thrill to complete your GUI project way ahead of what you estimated.
 Some people take that extra time to polish their GUI to make it even nicer, adding more bells and whistles because it's so easy and it's a lot of fun to see success after success as you write your program.